IsaacScript/isaacscript/docs/function-signatures.md

 - in the MC_POST_NEW_ROOM callback (firing every time a room is entered, even if the grid entity was previously there on a previous room entry)
 - in the MC_POST_UPDATE callback (if the grid entity has only appeared midway through the room, like when the trapdoor appears after defeating It Lives!)

+When registering the callback, takes an optional second argument that will make the callback only fire if it matches the `GridEntityType` provided.

 ```
 function postGridEntityInit(gridEntity: GridEntity): void {}
 ```